mikechambers/digest/README.md

 ## Installation

-The script requires Python3 and the following libraries to be installed.
+The script requires Python3 and a number of libraries to be installed.
+You can install the required libraries with:

 ```bash
 pip install -r requirements.txt